-After only a week of using pure transdermal magnesium oil (I got her this one, after some research), my sister is now insomnia-free and neck-and-headache-free.
+After only a week of using pure transdermal magnesium oil (I got her this one, after some research), my sister is now insomnia-free and no longer suffers from neck and shoulder pain.

-More and more people around the world realize how magnesium deficiency may be the culprit of their “mysterious” symptoms and health problems.
+More and more people around the world realize how magnesium deficiency may be the main reason for their “mysterious” symptoms and health problems.